open-stage/blender-dmx-web/content/docs/Fixture.md

 ![image](../media/add_fixture.png)

 - **Name:** Name of the Fixture.
-- **GDTF Profile:** Select the GDTF Profile from the BlenderDMX library.
+- **GDTF Profile:** Select the GDTF Profile from the BlenderDMX Addon library.
 - **DMX Mode:** Select the DMX Mode of the selected GDTF Profile.
 - **Universe:** DMX Universe of the Fixture.
 - **Address:** DMX Address of the Fixture.